kcajj/recombinant_population_analysis/README.md

 The pipeline follows the following schematic workflow:
 ![workfow](documentation/assets/thesis_rec_pipeline_coloured.png)

 The two references corresponding to the ancestral phages are combined in a hybrid reference.
 This reference can be used to align the reads of the recombinant population with minimap2.
 The obtained alignment of each read is considered the MSA of the 2 references + the recombinant read.
 From the MSA the evidences of the read belonging to ancestral sequence 1 or 2 are extracted and feeded to the HMM model.
+With this data, the model infers the most likely origin of the read.
 To have more details on the HMM model see [here](documentation/hmm.md).
 The inference results are summarized in a [plot](/documentation/plots.md) that gives a complete representation of the phage population composition over the course of the experiment.
+To have a detailed description of what each script is doing see [here](documentation/scripts.md).

 # Configuration